kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machine.md

 }
 ```

-Once `status.ready` the Machine "core" controller will bubbles up this info in Machine's `status.infrastructureReady`;
+Once `status.ready` the Machine "core" controller will bubble up this info in Machine's `status.infrastructureReady`;
 Also InfraMachine's `spec.providerID` and `status.addresses` will be surfaced on Machine's
 corresponding fields at the same time.